TearScience® LipiFlow® Thermal Pulsation System

-The LipiFlow® Thermal Pulsation System, a cleared medical device for Meibomian Gland Dysfunction (MGD), consists of a Console and a single-use sterile device, known as the Activator, and has a drug-free mechanism of action.
-Eye care professionals use the LipiFlow® System to treat MGD patients in-office with confidence and efficiency.
+The TearScience® LipiFlow® Thermal Pulsation System, is a medical device used by physicians in addressing Meibomian Gland Dysfunction (MGD).
+It consists of a Console and a single-use sterile device, known as the Activator, and has a drug-free mechanism of action.
+Eye care professionals use the TearScience® LipiFlow® System to treat MGD patients in-office with confidence and efficiency.

 - After an initial anesthetic drop, no drugs are required for the procedure

-- The LipiFlow® system safely delivers therapeutic energies to the meibomian glands while protecting the delicate structures of the patient’s eye
+- The TearScience® LipiFlow® system safely delivers heat and pressure to the meibomian glands while protecting the delicate structures of the patient’s eye

 - As a result, the obstructed meibum is liquefied and pushed up and out of the gland orifices